ros/rosdistro/CONTRIBUTING.md

 Continuous Integration Indexing
 -------------------------------

 If you would like to index your package for continuous integration tests you can add a source entry in the same way as the documentation index.

+The `version` field is required to be a branch name.
+This is due to the Jenkins Git Plugin that will always trigger if a repository has changed.
+After querying Cloudbees support they replied with:

+> The git plugin is configured to build for a tag / sha1 will always trigger a build.

+As such the CI on this repository will enforce that the source version is a branch to not cause continuous triggering of builds.
+Also of note is that a tag has priority over a branch with the same name so a tag with the same name as the branch cannot exist either.

 rosdep rules contributions
 --------------------------